-In 2018, the average cost of assisted living in the United States is approximately $3,750 per month.
+In 2018, the average cost of assisted living in the United States is approximately $3,750 per month; however, pricing for assisted living near you can differ.
 Assisted living includes room and board plus assistance with activities of daily living.
 When evaluating the cost of assisted living one should remember that you, or your loved one, can expect 24-hour supervision, housekeeping, 3 meals per day, and daily non-medical assistance as part of your monthly fee.

 Assisted living can cost anywhere from $2,000 to more than $10,000 per month.
 Seeing the monthly price tag of even basic care is enough to make some families pass on assisted living altogether, assuming that at-home care is the fiscally responsible decision.

 However, once you add up housing, meals, healthcare, social activities, and other amenities included in the monthly fee, many realize that assisted living can actually be the more affordable option vs. at-home care.
 Our partner, Holiday Retirement has a very useful calculator to compare the costs of living at home.

 With over 30,000 assisted living communities across the United States (according to the CDC) there are many different types of assisted living communities at different costs.
 So, be confident that balancing cost and exceptional care for your loved one is possible to attain.

 Before getting into the costs, it’s helpful to first understand that assisted living pricing can be complicated.
 To get started let’s start with some common pricing terms:

 - Community Fee: The community fee is a one-time fee charged by most communities.
 Communities typically use this fee to cover the administrative costs of residents moving in.
 Tip: Often this can be negotiated or waived.